Forecast-it/API/sections/cards.md

 ]
 ```

-or if includeAllFields query parameter is set:
+### Sample JSON response - if includeAllFields query parameter is set:

 ```javascript
 [